The Multicultural Journalism Program

 We track graduates and invite them back to work in the summer workshop and as guest speakers during the academic year.
 We also host a reunion dinner in January for the previous summer's class.
 The UA MJP director and department chair assist them in career advancement.
 Our database contains career information on hundreds of professionals.

-Join us for the 37th annual Multicultural Journalism Workshop Summer, 2021! (dates TBA based on pandemic)
+Join us for the 38th annual Multicultural Journalism Workshop Summer, 2022!

 Students who will be in the 9th grade through freshman year in college in fall 2022 are eligible to attend the workshop.
 Students do not have to live in Alabama.
 The program is free and the program supplies housing, meals and field trips, as well as top-notch, intensive instruction by industry professionals.
 Transportation to and from Tuscaloosa is the student’s responsibility.
 The deadline to apply is April 1, 2022.